techno-tim/techno-tim.github.io/_posts/2020-04-19-docker-rancher-kubernetes.md

 - Make sure you have a static IP on your Rancher host
 - Be sure to use the ports above if you want to add SSL later and use commands in future videos
-- The new UI is now the "Cluster Explorer".
-You can toggle between this and the "Cluser Manager" UI by clicking the button.
+- The new UI is now the "Cluster Explorer".You can toggle between this and the "Cluser Manager" UI by clicking the button.
-- Do not create workloads in the `local` cluster.
-This is a management cluster for Rancher.
-You should create new cluster for your workload, just like in this video.
+- Do not create workloads in the `local` cluster.This is a management cluster for Rancher.You should create new cluster for your workload, just like in this video.

 ## Links